History of Manchester: Roman

 The Roman fort of Mamucium was established c.
 AD 79 near a crossing point on the River Medlock.
 The fort was sited on a sandstone bluff near the confluence of the rivers Medlock and Irwell in a naturally defensible position.
 It was erected as a series of fortifications established by Gnaeus Julius Agricola during his campaign against the Brigantes who were the Celtic tribe in control of most of what would become northern England.
 It guards the Deva Victrix (Chester) to Eboracum (York) Roman road running east to west, and a road heading north to Bremetennacum (Ribchester).
 The neighbouring forts were Castleshaw and Northwich.
 Built first from turf and timber, the fort was demolished around 140.
 When it was rebuilt around 160, it was again of turf and timber construction.
 In about 200 the fort underwent another rebuild, this time enhancing the defences by replacing the gatehouse with a stone version and facing the walls with stone.
 The fort would have been garrisoned by a cohort, about 500 infantry, of auxiliary troops.

 Evidence of both pagan and Christian worship has been discovered.
 Two altars have been discovered and there may be a temple of Mithras associated with Mamucium.
-A word square was discovered in the 1970s that may be one of the earliest examples of Christianity in Britain.
+A word square was discovered in the 1970s, which may be one of the earliest examples of Christianity in Britain.
 A civilian settlement (the first in Manchester), or vicus, grew in association with the fort, made up of traders and families of the soldiers.
-An area which has a concentration of furnaces and industrial activity has been described as an industrial estate.
+An area that has a concentration of furnaces and industrial activity has been described as an industrial estate.
 The vicus was probably abandoned by the mid 3rd century, although a small garrison may have remained at Mamucium into the late 3rd and early 4th centuries.
 The Castlefield area of Manchester is named after the fort.